tucommenceapousser/gitengine/README.md

 # gitengine

-A multiuser git server for node.js with HTTPS, SSH, CGIT and LFS.
+A multiuser/multirepository git hosting solution for Node.js with HTTPS, SSH, LFS and it's own browsing mode (yagit).

 Gitengine runs a single unix user, thus avoiding file-permission issues in more complicated permission setups.

-This is just "the engine", there is no web based management interface bundled.
-See https://gitlab.com/csc1/gitengine/-/tree/examples for an example using a single setup script.
+See https://gitlab.com/csc1/gitengine/-/tree/examples how to run it with a single setup script.

-More complicated setups a possible with on the fly permission changes, repository additions etc. but not included with gitengine.
+More complicated setups a possible with on the fly permission changes, repository additions etc. but not included.

 ## Getting started